Categories: General Questions

 APJ Abdul Kalam was the youngest of four siblings and had a difficult childhood.
 His father was a boat owner and had to work hard to make ends meet.
 However, Kalam’s parents instilled in him a love for education, and he was a bright student from a young age.
 He completed his schooling from Schwartz Higher Secondary School and went on to study physics at St. Joseph’s College, Tiruchirappalli.
 He later completed his aeronautical engineering degree from the Madras Institute of Technology.

-APJ Abdul Kalam: Career Awards
+APJ Abdul Kalam’s Career as a Scientist

-APJ Abdul Kalam began his career as a scientist in the 1960s and worked for India’s civilian space program and military missile development program.
+APJ Abdul Kalam began his career as a scientist in the 1960s in DRDO and worked for India’s civilian space program and military missile development program.
 APJ Abdul Kalam played a key role in India’s development of ballistic missile technology and was known for his contributions to the design and development of India’s first indigenous satellite launch vehicle, SLV-III.

 In 1992, Kalam became the Chief Scientific Adviser to the Prime Minister of India and also served as the Secretary of the Defence Research and Development Organization (DRDO).
 He was awarded the Padma Bhushan in 1981 and the Padma Vibhushan in 1990 for his contributions to the Indian space program and the military.

-APJ Abdul Kalam: Interesting Facts
+APJ Abdul Kalam Biography: Interesting Facts

 • Kalam was elected as the President of India in 2002, succeeding K.R.
 Narayanan.